germsvel/germsvel.github.io/_posts/2016-10-09-tests-as-counselors-of-design.md

     expect(post).to be_published
   end

 end
 {% endhighlight %}

-then your test may be telling you that there are a lot of dependencies needed to create and publish a blog post.
-Perhaps things are too coupled.

 A notable exception to the too-much-setup code smell is a feature spec.
-Usually, feature specs may require more setup since they are testing integrations.
-Nevertheless, even then your tests may be telling you that there is a lot of coupling between classes.
-It may just be harder to tell whether or not it is mere integration test setup or a product of strong coupling.
+Usually, feature specs require more setup since they are doing integration testing.
+Even then, however, your tests may still be telling you that there is too much coupling between classes.
+It is just harder to know whether the large setup is due to integration testing or the product of strong coupling.

-### Too Many "Contexts"
+## Too Many "Contexts"

-In `RSpec`, the way to define a group of related tests is by keeping them all within a `describe` or a `context` block.
+In `RSpec`, we define a group of related tests by keeping them all within a `describe` or a `context` block.
 For example, one might see the following spec,

 {% highlight ruby %}